 Will I be assigned an email address?

 A free campus email account is available to all students.
 You will automatically receive an e-mail account when you enroll.
-If you do not have an e-mail account or need instructions on how to use the e-mail system go to Information Technology Services in the lower level of the Academic Center.
-E-mail is the primary means of communication between most administrative and faculty offices and students.
-It is the your responsibility to check your on-campus e-mail account on regularly.
+If you do not have an email account or need instructions on how to use the email system go to Information Technology Services in the lower level of the Academic Center.
+E-Mail is the primary means of communication between most administrative and faculty offices and students.
+It is the your responsibility to check their on-campus e-mail account on a regularly.
 Failing to check your e-mail may cause you to miss important correspondence or announcements of the many opportunities the campus has to offer.